FrediBach/Blowson/docs/templates.md

-# Template Variables
+# Templates

 Often you don't just want random text in a field.
 For example in a blog type, the text field should be a mix of different templates that include different sizes and types of posts.
-Template variables let you construct these text templates creatively and even context based by using field variables.
+Templates and template variables let you construct these text templates creatively and even context based by using field variables.

 ## Field Variables